danvk/crosswalk/README.md

-# Typed Router

-🚧🏗 _Under construction, work in progress!_ 🏗🚧
+# Crosswalk: safe routes for Express and TypeScript

 This library helps you build type-safe REST APIs using Express using TypeScript.

-Here's the deal:
+Here's what you have to do:

-- You define your API using TypeScript types.
+- Define your API using TypeScript types (see below).
+- Run `typescript-json-schema` to produce a JSON Schema for your API.

+Here's what you get in return:

 - The typed router will give you:
   - Type-safe API implementations (for your server)
   - Type-safe API requests (for your client code)
-  - Runtime request validation (for your server, using ajv and typescript-json-schema)
+  - Runtime request validation (for your server, using [ajv][])
   - Interactive API documentation (via swagger-ui-express)

 Requirements: